Streetbees/form-stalker/README.md

 # FormStalker
 FormStack API client that can extract conditional logic.

-Some missing methods like editing or deleting a form will be added along the way, but we also encourage you do implement them and submitting a PR :thumbsup:
+Some missing methods like editing or deleting a form will be added along the way but we also encourage you do implement them and submitting a PR :thumbsup:

 [![Code Climate](https://codeclimate.com/github/Streetbees/form-stalker/badges/gpa.svg)](https://codeclimate.com/github/Streetbees/form-stalker)
 [![Test Coverage](https://codeclimate.com/github/Streetbees/form-stalker/badges/coverage.svg)](https://codeclimate.com/github/Streetbees/form-stalker/coverage)